derpaloftet/sourdough-recipes-react/README.md

 **State Management and Hooks**:
 - `useState`: Manages state for recipes, likes, pagination, and loading indicators.
-- `useEffect`: Handles data fetching and localStorage updates.
+- `useEffect`: Handles data fetching for recipes on rerender and localStorage updates for likedRecipes whenever likedRecipes state changes.
 - `useSearchParams`: Manages URL query parameters for filtering recipes.
 - `useParams`: Extracts route parameters (e.g., recipe id).
 - `useLocation`: Retrieves route state for navigation and search persistence that are used for the "back" button.